artas182x/FlowBlock/README.md

 In helper-apps you will find two application that may be useful:

-1. generatewallet - it will generate example wallets for Org1 and Org2 users to use later in web application.
+1. generatewallet - it will generate example wallets for Org1-Org4 users to use later in web application.
 The easiest way to launch it is using docker-compose
 2. sampleclient - simple Blockchain client.
 You can use it to debug your smart contracts.

 # Stop network and cleanup